calaldees/TeachProgramming/teachprogramming/static/docs/unit1-projects.md

 * Your program should
     * Display a possible state for a game of "Connect 4" (ASCII text grid)
     * A message indicating if a player has won.

-The game does not have to playable.
-It just needs to report if a player has won give a known board state.
+* The game does not have to playable.
+It just needs to report if a player has won given a known board state.

 ```
 ........